skip to main content

 interactive natural textures

-Writing on the sand, caressing the grass… Taking inspiration from how we interact with nature, bringing interactive textures indoors will make a space richer and more soothing.
+Writing on the sand, caressing the grass… Taking inspiration from how we interact with nature, interactive textures can make a space even richer and more engaging.
+In this context, interactivity refers to the extent to which textures engage the 5 senses and how actively one can relate to them.

-Zen gardens are a good example, as they’re a way to bring the activity of playing with sand indoors.
+Zen gardens are a good example, as they recreate the act of playing with sand within the built environment.

 Zen garden close-up.